franciscop/server/roadmap.md

 ]);
 ```

-This will require some serious handling, but in exchange will make websockets easily accessible by everyone.
+This will require some serious handling, but in exchange will make websockets easily accessible to everyone.